Challenge

 Results

-The findings suggest that data collected from consumer wearables, or person-generated health data, has the potential to:
+The findings suggest that the ongoing digital collection of real-world data (RWD) from consumer wearables has the potential to:

-• Passively assess the quality of life in patients living with MS
+• Passively assess the quality of life in individuals living with MS

 • Document meaningful events